Now that inserting

 - Selected items: Here you can see the number of pictures you have selected.

-Figure 5: Magnifying glass icon appears over on the picture
+Figure 5: Magnifying glass icon appears on the picture

 Click the icon to see a larger preview, as shown in Figure 6.